 The Great Medieval Mosaic of the Otranto Cathedral

 Built on the remains of an early Christian church or temple, the cathedral was founded in 1068.
 It is a melding of varied architectural styles, with Byzantine, early Christian and Romanesque elements and lovely rose window above the Baroque portal.

 The impressive medieval pavement Mosaic in Otranto’s Cathedral is an extraordinary artwork depicting historical, mythical and even pagan figures.
 The Mosaic is one of the most important examples we have of 12th century art, and prominently features the Tree of Life growing and branching out to represent salvation, from original sin to redemption.

 Vineyard Excursions in Otranto

-A great side trip with time to relax is a visit to L’Astore Masseria, a manor farm house, less than a 30 minute drive from Otranto.
+A great day trip from Otranto (less than 30 minutes away), the manor farm house, L’Astore Masseria, offers time to relax while sipping a glass of Italian wine.
 The vineyard is planted with Primitivo and Salice Salento varietal grapes that thrive in this region of Puglia moderated by the cool ocean breezes.

-Surrounded by about 100 hectares of vineyards and olive groves, L’Astore Masseria is a nice place to have lunch and relax with a glass of wine from their vineyard.
-One of the first Masserias in the area open to guests, this family home is a typical agricultural estate of Salento that was saved from a state of abandonment with a loving restoration including charming guest rooms which were converted from old stables.
+Surrounded by about 250 acres of vineyards and olive groves, L’Astore Masseria is a nice place to enjoy lunch with a glass of wine from their vineyard.
+One of the first Masserias in the area open to guests, this family home is a typical agricultural estate of Salento.
+It was saved from a state of abandonment with a loving restoration including charming guest rooms converted from old stables.

 Tips for Traveling to Otranto